Solo Travel – Lisbon Travel Guide For The Independent Woman

 An example of Lisbon Street art – photo by Susanne Nilsson from Trelleborg, Sweden, CC BY-SA 2.0, via Wikimedia Commons

-You’ll find a lot of street art in this area, including a wall filled with cartoons providing a brief summary of the history of the area which is quite unique.
+You’ll find plenty of street art in this area, including a unique wall filled with cartoons that provide a brief summary of the neighborhood’s history.

-For something interesting and a little different, head to the Mouraria neighborhood (the Moorish quarter) to eat in one of Lisbon’s underground Chinese restaurants.
+For something interesting and a little different, head to Mouraria to eat in one of Lisbon’s underground Chinese restaurants.

-These “off-the-books” places are located in a residential and non-touristy area.
+These illegal Chinese Lisbon “off-the-books” places are located in a residential and non-touristy area.
 They were originally started by Chinese immigrants opening an unofficial restaurant in their homes.
 It caught on, and now it’s a fun thing to do when you visit Lisbon.

 You won’t see many signs giving them away.
 But you’ll be able to find them by the incredible smell.
 And sometimes, you’ll see discreet red lanterns hung above the door.

 One thing you will not want to miss is Fado.
-This style of music originating in Portugal is soulful and beautiful.
+This style of music originated in Portugal and is soulful and beautiful.
 It’s like the Portuguese version of Spanish flamenco or the US blues.

-The Portuguese are a sea-faring people, known for both fishing and exploring.
+The Portuguese are a seafaring people, known for both fishing and exploring.
 They took center stage during the Golden Age of Exploration in the 15th and 16th centuries with explorers like Vasco da Gama and Ferdinand Magellan leaving the harbor of Belém.
-It’s said that fado was born of the women waiting for their men to return home.
+It is said that fado was born of the women waiting for their men to return home.

 Tasca do Chico in the Bairro Alto neighborhood is one of the most popular places to go.
 However, this busy place may require waiting for a chance to get a table.
 Worry not!
 This neighborhood is known for its nightlife, with a lot of well-known bars and restaurants to explore while you wait.

-It’s a great place to invite your new friends that you make on this trip to join, or go solo.
-They pack people in and you’ll sit at a large table with locals and tourists to enjoy the hauntingly beautiful tunes.
+You can go solo: they pack people in and you’ll sit at a large table with locals and tourists to enjoy the haunting tunes.
 Fado is very much a group participation event, so be prepared to clap, sing, and maybe even shed a few tears.

 Entrance to Fado bar

-You can also take a day trip from Lisbon to Sintra’s Pena Palace (also a World Heritage Site), to Cascais, Fatima, or a number of other nearby sites.
+You can also take a day trip from Lisbon to Sintra’s Pena Palace (also a World Heritage Site).

 How safe is solo travel to Lisbon for solo travelers?

 Solo travel in Lisbon is perfectly safe, and Lisbon is widely considered to be one of the best places to travel solo in Europe.
-That said, no place is 100% safe so here are some helpful solo travel to Portugal tips for Lisbon to make sure your visit will be unforgettable – in a good way.
+That said, no place is 100% safe so here are some helpful Portugal solo travel tips to make sure traveling to Lisbon alone will be unforgettable – in a good way.

 • Hold onto your belongings